lighthouse-no/demo-mqtt-sub/README.md

 1. Push this app to Cloud Found `cf push`
 1. Watch the CF logs `cf logs mqtt-demo-sub`
-1. Start the corresponding pubslisher app from your local machine
+1. Start the corresponding publisher app from your local machine

 In the `mqtt-demo-sub` logs, you will see messages similar to the following: